 At the time, Harris’ enthusiasm was obvious: “Originally we were going to do it at Battery Studios in London in April, but we were ready early.
 And we were so fired up we thought, fuck it, let’s do it now, let’s get a mobile in.”

 Despite Smith’s misgivings, Birch and the Rolling Stones Mobile Studio were called in.
-According to Harris, the band had rehearsed four songs with Smith at that point – Hooks In You, Holy Smoke, Public Enema Number One, and The Assassin.
+According to Harris, the band had only rehearsed four songs at that point – Hooks In You, Holy Smoke, Public Enema Number One, and The Assassin.
+Smith would later look back on the rushed situation with a palpable sense of fatigue and frustration:

-Recording got underway, and Harris and McBrain put down the basic tracks for The Assassin.
-But it became obvious that the Smith situation was unbearable.
+Recording got underway, whether Smith wanted it to or not, and Harris and McBrain put down the basic tracks for The Assassin.
+But within a matter of days a bombshell shook the band.
 CHANGE #1 led directly to CHANGE #2, the departure of Adrian Smith from Iron Maiden.

 ”Adrian seemed really negative about a lot of things.
 He just didn’t seem to have the passion anymore.”

-A meeting was called and Smith was challenged to explain what was going on in his head at the time, like the guitarist later recalled: ”I said, ‘Well…’, and took a deep breath and went on for about an hour, talking about how I felt.”
+When Smith questioned the band’s current notions, he was challenged to explain himself.
+As the guitarist later recalled: ”I said, ‘Well…’, and took a deep breath and went on for about an hour, talking about how I felt.”

 ”It all happened over a couple of agonising days.
 There were lots of long phone calls.
 It was all very emotional.”